 - VoIP systems cost less than landline phone systems.
 The most inexpensive VoIP phone system is less than $20 per user, per month, while the most economical alternative for landline systems costs $50 per line, per month.
 In addition to the monthly costs, there are large initial capital investments with landline systems.

 - They are portable.
 Since it uses the internet, employees can use VoIP service anytime and anywhere as long as they have a stable and reliable connection.
 Additionally, remote teams can use the same phone number.
+[Read our review of Ooma Office, our top choice for phone system for remote teams.]

 - VoIP systems are easily scalable.
 If your business is growing, your demands for a better unified communications system increase too.
 Companies can easily upgrade their plan with their service provider without upgrading hardware.